Skip to main content

 Children spend half the day learning English and half the day learning Spanish.
 Children in this program apply for the K-5 dual language program at the school.

-Blended VPK
+Inclusive VPK

 VPK/ Early Learning Labs- (at select High Schools)